 - Goodwill Industries is the largest employer of people with disabilities in the world.

 - Goodwill Industries Services strives to maintain an employment ratio of 80% workers with disabilities.

-- About 70% of Goodwill Fort Worth’s $38 million revenue is generated through the sale of donated goods.
+- 71% of Goodwill Fort Worth’s $43 million revenue is generated through contributions and sales through our retail stores.